kuberlab/docs/docs/tutorials/background-rm.md

     people-mask dataset in the catalog will display version 1.0.1

  - Configure and execute **train** task

     * Go back to the TASKS tab and select task train
     * Update data volume by selecting version 1.0.1 of the dataset
-    * Type Execution command
+    * Type Execution command.

     ```
     python train_bg.py --worker --batch-size 8 --data_set $DATA_DIR --loss image --optimizer AdamOptimizer --num-chans 64 --lr-step-size 40 --drop-prob 0.1 --resolution 160 --num-epochs 10 --log_step_count_steps 50 --save_summary_steps 50
     ```

     * In the Resources section put GPU=1
     * Press “SAVE AND EXECUTE”
     **It may take up to five minutes to bring up GPU instance for processing.
 You can check on the progress by the opening STATUS tab.**

  * Configure task “export”
     * Go back to TASKS tab and select export
-    * Change Execution command to
+    * Change Execution command to:

     ```
     python train_bg.py --export --data_set None
     ```

     * Press SAVE

  - Export the trained model